Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_REDBrick.rst

 about this see the :ref:`Wi-Fi Weather Station
 <starter_kit_weather_station_construction_wifi>` construction section.

 ..
-FIXME: recommend using a Step-Down Power Supply if a WiFi stick should be used as well
+FIXME: recommend using a Step-Down Power Supply if a Wi-Fi stick should be used as well

 The RED Brick Weather Station is an extension of the :ref:`basic version
 <starter_kit_weather_station_construction_basic>`.
 You should build the basic